-\Students who have satisfactory test scores are not required to take these courses.
+Total Contact Hours 1,350 \Students who have satisfactory test scores are not required to take these courses.

-Computer Electronics Technology (623)
+Computer Electronics Technology (56230)

-The computer electronics technology program is designed to prepare individuals for employment in the microcomputer support field.
-These individuals will be trained to install, configure, troubleshoot and repair microcomputer systems and networks.
-The training includes preparation for A+ and CNA certification as well as on-the-job internship.
+The computer electronics technology program is designed to prepare individuals for employment in the computer and network support field.
+These individuals will be trained to install, configure, troubleshoot and repair computer systems and local area networks.
+The training includes preparation for various industry certifications as well as on-the-job internship.

-Students enrolled in this program may be required to enroll in basic skills training.
-This will be determined by their scores on the entry-level tests.
+Students enrolled in this program may be required to enroll in basic skills training depending on their scores on the Test of Adult Basic Education (TABE).